Jorge Soler Player Props: Marlins vs. Red Sox

-Jorge Soler -- with an on-base percentage of .268 in his past 10 games, 77 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the Boston Red Sox, with Garrett Whitlock on the hill, on June 27 at 7:10 PM ET.
+Jorge Soler -- .194 average over his past 10 games -- will be in action for the Miami Marlins against the Boston Red Sox, with Kaleb Ort on the mound, on June 28 at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Pirates.
+He racked up two hits (going 2-for-5 with a double and an RBI) in his last appearance against the Red Sox.

 Jorge Soler Game Info & Props vs. the Red Sox